validsdp/validsdp/README.md

 from the context to be considered by the solver.
 These hypotheses should be multivariate polynomial inequalities with rational constants and real-valued variables.
 They determine the input domain of the considered optimization problem.
-The syntax `using *` will consider all hypotheses from the context that are such inequalities.
+The syntax `using *` will select hypotheses from the context that are such inequalities.
 Otherwise if the clause `using ...` is omitted, the polynomial expression `e` is bounded over the whole vector space.